|

 Together with his wife, Flo, and her notorious rabbit-shaped guitar, Newman has released two CDs with TagYerit.
 The first, 1995's Heavy Construction, drew critical acclaim from Guitar Player Magazine.
 The second, Tubeman, is still in the early stages of promotion.

 Primarily a studio band, TagYerit relies heavily on the Internet and its 100-page Web site to spread its musical message.
 A lively mixture of songs, studio pics and assorted silliness, www.tagyerit.com boasts an average of 3,000 to 5,000 unique visitors per month.
-Now that these unique visitors have formed a unified voice in support of the band, perhaps TagYerit will experiment with some live shows.

 (My response: Don't get your hopes up guys!!!)